Cooking is one of my passions. I enjoy sharing recipes from my native Indian cuisine.

 Tasty and Healthy Radish Chutney

-Moolangi (radish) chutney is an aromatic, tasty, and nutritious side dish.
+Radish chutney (moolangi gojju) is an aromatic, tasty, and nutritious side dish.

 Radish is a good source of antioxidants and minerals, including potassium and calcium.
 This root vegetable may help reduce blood pressure and the risk of heart disease in humans.
 Eating raw radish gives you maximum health benefits—and this chutney features sauteed raw radish in addition to other healthy ingredients.
 The recipe is very quick and easy; it took me only 15 minutes to make.

-Serve this chutney with idli, dosa, roti, paratha, cooked rice, chapati, etc. It makes a tasty side dish with all types of meals.
+Serve radish chutney with idli, dosa, roti, paratha, cooked rice, chapati, etc. It makes a tasty side dish with all types of meals.

 |Prep time||Cook time||Ready in||Yields|